decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/diverse-natural-language-inference/index.md

 > Poliak, A., A. Haldar, R. Rudinger, J.E.
 Hu, E. Pavlick, A.S.
 White, & B. Van Durme.
 2018.
 [Collecting Diverse Natural Language Inference Problems for Sentence Representation Evaluation](https://arxiv.org/pdf/1804.08207.pdf).
 To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 If you make use of these datasets in a presentation or publication, we ask that you please cite both of these papers.
-Additionally, if you use any recast NLI dataset, we ask that you please cite the original dataset that we previously recast.
+Additionally, if you use any recast NLI dataset, we ask that you please cite the original dataset that we previously recast (we provide a bibtex entry for each dataset [online](https://github.com/decompositional-semantics-initiative/DNC/blob/master/additional_references.md)).